apostrophecms/docs/docs/reference/modules/settings.md

 The `groups` property takes an object of named objects.
 Each of the individual objects takes two properties, `label` and `subforms`.
 The label is displayed as the left hand tab name in the Personal Settings menu.
 The `subforms` property takes an array of `subforms` object names as strings.
 These subforms will be added to the tab in the order that they appear in the array.
 If no groups property is added to the settings, the `subforms` objects will be added to a tab named "Ungrouped" in the order that they were created.
 Similarly, any `subforms` objects not explicitly added to a `groups` object will be added to the "Ungrouped" tab.

 ### `previewComponent`

-The preview component is displayed to the right of a `subforms` label when the user first opens a tab.
-If not supplied, Apostrophe will attempt either display the content supplied by the `preview` property or if `preview` is not present, Apostrophe will create a preview by combining the values of any schema fields within the individual `subforms` object as a space-separated string.
-For example, if the object has two schema fields, `firstName` and `lastName`, the resulting preview would be the equivalent to a template with `{{ firstName }} {{ lastName }}`.
-While this would work well for an object with a small number of fields, this might not be optimal for an object with a larger number.

 <AposCodeBlock>